DannyDainton/newman-reporter-htmlextra/README.md

 #### With Newman as a Library

-The CLI functionality is available for programmatic use as well.
+All the CLI functionality is available for programmatic use as well within a `nodejs` script.

 ```javascript
 const newman = require('newman');